yuanjasper/tp/docs/UserGuide.md

 Examples:
 * `addactivity i/lesson d/friday s/09:00-10:00`

+### Add activity : `deleteactivity`

+Deletes an activity from your schedule.

+Format: `deleteactivity d/DAY s/TIMESLOT`

+Examples:
+* `deleteactivity d/friday s/09:00-10:00`

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the list of tutee of the address book.

 Format: `clear`